 - 20 August 2009 | Kiteboarding

-The History of Kiteboarding or Kitesurfing is a story of two French brothers - Dominique and Bruno Legaignoux - with a strong determination and a loving passion for water sports.
+The History of Kiteboarding or Kitesurfing is a story of two French brothers - Dominique and Bruno Legaignoux - with a strong determination and loving passion for water sports.

 Their story started winning sailing titles at the age of 10, such as the French Junior Championships in 1979.
-In 1984, inspired by "Jacob's Ladder", a catamaran pulled by flexifoils, Dominique and Bruno thought of a dual line kite propulsor.
+In 1984, inspired by "Jacob's Ladder," a catamaran pulled by flexifoils, Dominique and Bruno thought of a dual line kite propulsor.

 The first kite was tested with two water skis in their feet.
 The first patent was registered in 1985, the year when they present the invention at the Brest International Speed Week.
 Unfortunately, the Legaignoux brothers were still not lucky.
-There was no windsurfing company interested in developing the new sport.
+There was no windsurfing company interested in developing a new sport.